 Research objectives

-• Understand how people whose abilities do not always conform to societal norms accomplish and experience movement around the city;
+- Understand how different groups and individuals experience movement around the city;

 Current research projects